Why did my test fail?

 Common Troubleshooting Steps

-There are two main troubleshooting steps you can take to help identify the cause of a test failure:
+There are four main troubleshooting steps you can take to help identify the cause of a test failure:

 - Check the failed step DOM: When a step fails, Testim saves a complete DOM snapshot, so you can later debug.
 For more details, see Debug by seeing the failed step DOM.